axil/numpy-data-types/numpy_data_types.rst

 7. Type Checks
 **************

-One way to check numpy array type is to run isinstance against its element:
+One way to check NumPy array type is to run isinstance against its element:

 .. code:: python